 Beach Safety Tips

 The Oregon Coast is a great place to visit.
 You can look for seashells, build a sandcastle or explore rocky tidepools.
 The beach can be a lot of fun, especially if you keep these tips in mind to stay safe during your visit.
-Make sure you share the fun with friends and family.
-Having an extra set of eyes may help you find more cool stuff and an extra set of hands will make that sandcastle even bigger.
-Take a beach ball along, and someone to play catch with!
+Make sure you share the joy with friends and family.
+Having an extra set of eyes may help you find more cool stuff, and a different set of hands will make that sandcastle even bigger.
+Take a beach ball along and someone to play catch with!
 If you keep your buddies—or mom and dad—close enough to catch a beach ball, that’s smart.
 They can hear you if you call out.
 Having a buddy can help you stay safe.
-Enjoy your visit, and make sure to talk to your family and friends about staying safe at the beach.
+Enjoy your visit, and talk to your family and friends about staying safe at the beach.

 Beware of Rip Currents: